gfarge/gfarge.github.io/_pages/about.md

 **spatio-temporal patterns** and **source properties** of **microseismicity** to understand how fluids flow, trickle, or gush in faults and volcanic systems.

+I am starting my postdoctoral research in the Seismology Laboratory of UC Santa Cruz, working with [Emily Brodsky](https://websites.pmc.ucsc.edu/~seisweb/emily_brodsky/) on the patterns of seismicity of classical and low-frequency earthquakes on the San Andreas faults and beyond.

 I recently defended my PhD thesis at the Institut de physique du globe de Paris, under the supervision of [Claude Jaupart](https://scholar.google.com/citations?user=yVzGHqkAAAAJ) and [Nikolai Shapiro](https://sites.google.com/view/nikolai-shapiro-web-site/accueil).

-I will start my postdoctoral research in the Seismology Laboratory of UC Santa Cruz, working with [Emily Brodsky](https://websites.pmc.ucsc.edu/~seisweb/emily_brodsky/) on what the dynamic triggering of earthquakes by passing seismic waves can reveal about how fluid flows in the crust.

 ## Research and project interests